rhu1/fgg/README.md

 `java -jar [snip]/antlr-4.7-complete.jar`;
 similarly for FGG.

-The ANTLR4 Runtime for Go is needed to run the tool.
+The ANTLR4 Runtime for Go is needed to run the interpreters.
 Example download instructions are [here](https://github.com/antlr/antlr4/blob/master/doc/go-target.md) (mainly the second bullet).

+Warning: the FG grammar is white-space insensitive while remaining a subset of Go, and thus requires separators like ';' to be written regardless of newlines.
+Similarly for FGG.

 FG example usages: (`-eval=-1` means evaluate until a value is reached)